fecgov/fecfile-web-api/performance-testing/README.md

 ```
   python bulk-testing-data-fixture-generator.py
 ```
+The script requires an environment variable to function:
+- `LOCAL_TEST_COMMITTEE_UUID`: Used to ensure that created records are viewable within the test committee.
+For most cases, the value in the `e2e-test-data.json` fixture is what you're looking for.
+This can be overriden by using the `--committee-uuid` optional parameter when running the script.

 Running the script with the `-h` or `--help` flags will provide additional information.

-Once you have a fixture, you can load it into the database by performing the following steps:
+Once you have a fixture, you can load it into the database by following these steps:

 1. Enter a fecfile-api docker container
 - (For Local) Use `docker exec -it fecfile-api /bin/bash`